HyperKuvid-Labs/t3/README.md

 ## 🚀 Overview

-Gideon is a comprehensive AI chat platform that combines multiple language models with unique features like emotion tokens, collaborative AI rooms, and an intelligent project builder.
+Gideon is a comprehensive AI chat platform that combines multiple language models with unique features like emotion tokens, AI-powered image generation, and an intelligent project builder.
 It offers both cloud-based and local inference options for optimal performance and privacy.

 ## 🛠️ Tech Stack